uk-ai/ukai2024/proceedings.md

 title: Conference Proceedings
 ---

-We invite speakers and poster presenters of the second UK AI Conference to submit their work as a paper for publication to the
+We invite speakers and poster presenters of [The Second UK AI Conference](https://uk-ai.org/ukai2024/) to submit their work as a paper for publication to the
 [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press/){:target="_blank"}.
 Pre-prints are also accepted.